 Out of Norway

-Great-grandfather, patriarch of the huge Larson clan (including descendants with surnames Sletten, Raiten, Lunde, and others), and namesake of this very website, Ole Larson was born on 10 December 1841, in Oslo, Norway.
+Great-grandfather, patriarch of the huge Larson clan (including descendants with surnames Sletten, Raiten, Lunde, and others), and namesake of this very website, Ole Larson was born on 10 December 1841, in Oslo, Norway, at the time called Christiania.
 His home, however, was 150 miles to the north, on the farm Skurdal, Sør-Fron parish, in the region of Gudbrandsdal.
 This is a rich farming valley, landlocked in the center of southern Norway, a part of the present-day county of Oppland.

 And why was Ole born in the capital city, so far from his rural home?
 Because his mother, Anne Larsdatter, was in prison, serving an eight-month sentence for stealing food for her family during a famine!
 For more of this poignant, if scandalous, story, see the profile of Ole’s mother, Anne Larsdatter Skurdal.